- Full Description

 - Source Code/Downloads

-If you think that you've found an error in this book, please let us know about it.
+If you think that you've found an error in this book, please let us know by emailing to email@example.com .
 You will find any confirmed erratum below, so you can check if your concern has already been addressed.On page 449:

 Apologies if I'm missing something but Tthe AddTranscriptEntry() method referred to on the above page is not described as part of the Transcript class (451-454), although it does appear in the download-able source code.